Yusei Kikuchi struggles through another start as Mariners fall to Padres

 “It is a contract structure that is beneficial to the club and the player,” general manager Jerry Dipoto said at the time.
 “It gives us the opportunity to keep him here for seven years at 100-plus million or gives him the flexibility to seek something else if it’s not as easy of a transition for him.”

-Well, it would be unfathomable for the Mariners to exercise that club option and keep Kikuchi based on what they’ve seen thus far and even what they might see next season.
+Well, it would be unfathomable for the Mariners to exercise that club option and keep Kikuchi for four more seasons at that cost based on what they’ve seen thus far and even what they might see next season.

+Whether Kikuchi, who is represented by Scott Boras, would opt out after the 2021 season or take the $13 million player option for 2022 will likely be based on his performance next year and his perceived market value.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.